puckel/docker-airflow/README.md

 ## Usage

-By default, docker-airflow runs Airflow with **LocalExecutor** :
+By default, docker-airflow runs Airflow with **SequentialExecutor** :

+    docker run -d -p 8080:8080 puckel/docker-airflow webserver

-use the docker-compose.yml files provided in this repository.
+If you want to run another executor, use the docker-compose.yml files provided in this repository.

 For **LocalExecutor** :